karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 ## Cluster Resource Modeling

-In the scheduling progress, the `karmada-scheduler` now makes decisions as per a bunch of factors, one of the factors is the resource details of the cluster.
-Now Karmada has two different scheduling behaviors based on cluster resources.
-One of them is general cluster modeling, another one is customized cluster modeling.
+During the scheduling process, `karmada-scheduler` makes decisions based on a number of factors, one of which is the state of the cluster's resources.
+Karmada currently has two different ways of scheduling based on cluster resources, one of which is a generic cluster modeling and the other is a customized cluster modeling.

 ### General Cluster Modeling

 #### Start to use General Cluster Resource Models

-For the purpose above, we introduced `ResourceSummary` to the [Cluster API](https://github.com/karmada-io/karmada/blob/master/pkg/apis/cluster/types.go).
+For that purpose, we introduced `ResourceSummary` to the [Cluster API](https://github.com/karmada-io/karmada/blob/master/pkg/apis/cluster/types.go).

 For example: